Kalikoze/be_resources/module3/assessments/order_of_the_phoenix.md

 Make sure you take the time to read the documentation carefully.
 Remember, we want to get a list of characters from a certain house that are members of the Order of the Phoenix.

 Complete the following user story.
 Be sure to TDD all of your work.
+Commit your work every 15 minutes.

 ```
 As a user,